 - Change the network connection settings in Windows to use DHCP.
 Or, specify the correct private IP address settings.
-For instructions, see Configuring a secondary private IPv4 address for your Windows instance.
+For instructions, see Configure a secondary private IPv4 address for your Windows instance.

 - Detach the temporary network interface.

-Note: If you’ve associated an Elastic IP address with the network interface, and no longer need the Elastic IP address, release the Elastic IP address.
+Note: If you associated an Elastic IP address with the network interface but no longer need the Elastic IP address, release the Elastic IP address.